Return to Part 1

 Nearby is a monk’s house upon which are golden scenes of the Buddha’s life above steps protected by two Nagas, Sanskrit for “serpent.”

-There will be more about naga mythology in the Bang Productions Ltd. series Modern Mysteries of Asia now scheduled to begin broadcasting on The Discovery Channel in late November 2001.
+There will be more about Naga mythology in the Bang Productions Ltd. series Modern Mysteries of Asia scheduled for air on The Discovery Channel in late November 2001.

 Continued in Part 3: Eyewitnesses Describe the Wild Men of Laos